braintree/braintree_android/v5_MIGRATION_GUIDE.md

 ## Data Collector

-The `data-collector` module has been removed and replaced by the `paypal-data-collector` module.
+The `paypal-data-collector` module has been removed and replaced by the `data-collector` module.
-The `DataCollector` class within the `paypal-data-collector` module has the same `collectDeviceData` methods, so if you were previously using the `data-collector` library, no code changes are required aside from updating your dependency.
+The `DataCollector` class within the `data-collector` module has the same `collectDeviceData` methods, so if you were previously using the `paypal-data-collector` library, no code changes are required aside from updating your dependency.

-If you were using the `paypal-data-collector` library in v4, the `PayPal` prefix has been removed from all class names in v5.
+If you were using the `data-collector` library in v4, `DataCollector#collectDeviceData(context, merchantId, callback)` is now `DataCollector#collectDeviceData(context, riskCorrelationId, callback)`, where `riskCorrelationId` is an optional client metadata ID.

 ```kotlin
 val dataCollector = DataCollector(braintreeClient)